-I did a PhD funded by ENS Rennes at IRISA laboratory as a member of the Myriads project-team.
-I was working on large-scale network simulations for time and energy predictions in Fog infrastructures under the supervision of Martin Quinson and Anne-Cécile Orgerie.
-During this PhD, I worked on the development of a wired network energy model and a Wi-Fi performance model for the simulation of large-scale platforms.
-I worked on several network simulators such as SimGrid and ns-3.
-I had the occasion to deploy distributed experimentations on different clusters of the Grid’5000 testbed.
+I did a PhD funded by ENS Rennes at the IRISA laboratory as a member of the Myriads project-team.
+I worked on the simulation of large-scale networks for performance and energy predictions of Fog infrastructures, under the supervision of Martin Quinson and Anne-Cécile Orgerie.
+I developed a wired networks energy consumption model and a Wi-Fi performance model for the simulation of dense/large-scale networks.
+I worked with several network simulators such as SimGrid and ns-3 and deployed various experiments on the clusters of the Grid’5000 test-bed.

-Areas of Interests
+Areas of Interest

 - Network Simulation Packet-Level and Flow-Level.

-- Wireless Technologies Wi-Fi, LoRa etc.
+- Wireless Technologies Wi-Fi, LoRa, NbIoT etc.